Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 1 day young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 1 day young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 383 of Meeus index or 1336 from Brown series.

-The length of the lunation is 29 days, 10 hours and 59 minutes.
-It is 19 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 10 hours and 59 minutes and it is 19 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 1 hour and 45 minutes shorter than the mean synodic month length.
 It is 4 hours and 24 minutes longer compared to 21st century's shortest synodic month length.

-1 day after point of perigee on 24 December 2030 at 10:09 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 11 days, until the Moon reaches the point of next apogee on 6 January 2031 at 11:00 in ♊ Gemini.
+1 day since point of perigee on 24 December 2030 at 10:09 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 11 days until the Moon reaches the point of next apogee on 6 January 2031 at 11:00 in ♊ Gemini.

 The Moon is 364 495 km (226 487 mi) away from Earth and getting further over the next 11 days until the point apogee when Earth-Moon distance is going to be 406 169 km (252 382 mi).

-2 days after ascending node on 23 December 2030 at 00:54 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 5 January 2031 at 06:37 in ♊ Gemini.
+2 days after ascending node on 23 December 2030 at 00:54 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 5 January 2031 at 06:37 in ♊ Gemini.

-1 day since the previous standstill on 23 December 2030 at 18:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-21.904°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠21.889° at the point of next northern standstill on 6 January 2031 at 05:22 in ♊ Gemini.
+1 day since the last southern standstill on 23 December 2030 at 18:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-21.904° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠21.889° at the point of next northern standstill on 6 January 2031 at 05:22 in ♊ Gemini.

 In 14 days on 8 January 2031 at 18:26 in ♋ Cancer the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.